 How to Use a Secured Credit Card

-If you are considering adding the Secured MasterCard® from Capital One card to your wallet, we want to make sure you’re fully equipped to get the most out of your secured credit card experience.
+If you are considering adding the card_name to your wallet, we want to make sure you’re fully equipped to get the most out of your secured credit card experience.

 Money expert Clark Howard has four areas of concern that you should assess when choosing a secured credit card.
 Those include annual fees, interest grace periods, junk fees and a clear path to unsecured credit.
 You can read more about these guidelines for secured credit cards here.